Emma (The Promised Neverland): Critical response

-The french website Melty prised her development through the whole manga, especially at the Goldy Pond and 7 Walls story arcs, saying that it had a huge impact on the development and environment of the story.
-Pauline Croquet from the french newspaper Le Monde said that the design of the three main characters, including Emma, is very original and comes out of the shōnen manga typical designs; and prised how the creators handled her character development and personality.
-Vincent Jule of the french newspaper 20 minutes praised her role as one of a few female main characters of a manga published in a shōnen magazine.
+The French website Melty praised her development through the whole manga, especially at the Goldy Pond and Seven Walls story arcs, saying that it had a huge impact on the development and environment of the story.
+Pauline Croquet from the French newspaper Le Monde said that the design of the three main characters, including Emma, is very original and comes out of the shōnen manga typical character designs; and praised how the creators handled her character development and personality.
+Vincent Jule of the French newspaper 20 minutes praised her role as one of a few female main characters of a manga published in a shōnen magazine.
 Explaining that "manga heroines were mostly shōjo heroines, and if they managed to find a place in a shônen magazine, it was most often with masculine attributes: the badass, the fight and sometimes the sexy".
-He further said that Emma has changed this situation, by her unique character design, leadership and good charactization, that makes her stand out from the other characters.
-Flavien Appavou from the french website EcranLarge said that her "face and her conviction allow you to bond with her very quickly", and "it is through her personality that the manga finds its originality".
+He further said that Emma has changed this situation, by her unique character design, leadership and good characterization, that makes her stand out from the other characters.
+Flavien Appavou from the French website EcranLarge mentioned that her "face and her conviction allow you to bond with her very quickly", and "it is through her personality that the manga finds its originality".
 He also described her as an original character that does not look like a typical main character at all.

+Merchandising

+Good Smile Company launched a Nendoroid figure based on the character from the series in September 2019.
+Noitamina Shop & Cafe Theater held a cafe event and sold multiple merchandise of Emma, to commemorate her birthday in 2019.
+Emma did a crossover with the WIXOSS trading card game in April 2019, which included an expansion pack themed to the series.
+Other merchandise related to the character such as figurines, plush dolls, perfumes, mugs, and T-shirts have been created.
+A collaboration with Megane Flower glasses was held in March 2021, which included limited edition glasses frames designed after Emma, Ray, and Norman.
+Emma was also featured on a MasterCard credit card in 2022.